 He or she will then make adjustments to the wire connecting your brace brackets.
 The continued tension on your teeth keeps them moving in the right direction.

 Because hidden braces allow you a clear view of your teeth, you'll be able to notice results more quickly – often within just a few weeks of beginning treatment.

-It's normal for patients to experience some discomfort when they first get braces fitted behind their teeth, but most soon adjust.
+It's normal for patients to experience some discomfort when they first get braces fitted behind their teeth, and it's quite common to have a lisp when lingual braces are first fitted.
 Orthodontic wax can be used to cover any parts which are irritating the tongue and paracetamol should relieve any achiness after initial fitting and subsequent adjustments.

-Most treatments with behind-the-teeth braces take 12-18 months, although for less complex cases it may be as quick as six months while some cases can take several years.
+Most treatments with behind-the-teeth braces take 12-18 months.
+For less complex cases it may be as quick as six months, while some cases can take several years.

 Lingual braces reviews

 There are plenty of reviews of lingual braces available to read on online forums.
 You can also view endless video reviews on YouTube, which should give you a good idea of what to expect.